Space sustainability: Tracking

-Tracking is one of the main Space Sustainability Rating modules’ efforts.
+Tracking is one of the main Space Sustainability Rating modules' efforts.
 The module "Detectability, Identification and Tracking" (DIT) consists of standardizing the comparison of satellite missions to encourage satellite operators to improve their satellite design and operational approaches for the observer to detect, identify, and track the satellites.
 Tracking presents challenges when the observer seeks to monitor and predict the spacecraft behavior over time.
 While the observer may know the name, owner, and instantaneous location of the satellite, the operator controls the full knowledge of the orbital parameters.
 The Space Situational Awareness (SSA) is one the tools geared towards solving the challenges presented when tracking orbiting satellites and debris.
 The SSA continuously tracks objects using ground-based radar and optical stations so the orbital paths of debris can be predicted and operations avoid collisions.
 It feeds data to 30 different systems like satellites, optical telescopes, radar systems, and supercomputers to predict risk of collision days in advance.
 Other efforts in tracking orbital debris are made by the US Space Surveillance Network (SSN).

 Removal

 Under the "External Services" module of the SSR, the rating offers commitment to use or demonstration of use of end-of-life removal services.
 Space debris mitigation measures are found to be inadequate to stabilize debris environments with an actual current compliance of approximately sixty percent.
 Moreover, a low compliance rate of approximately thirty percent of the 103 spacecraft that reached end of life between 1997 and 2003 were disposed of in a graveyard orbit.
 Since policy has not caught up to ensure the longevity of LEO for future generations, actions like Active Debris Removal (ADR) are being considered to stabilize the future of LEO environment.
 Most famous removal concepts are based on directed energy, momentum exchange or electrodynamics, aerodynamic drag augmentation, solar sails, auxiliary propulsion units, retarding surfaces and on-orbit capture.
 As ADR consists of an external disposal method to remove obsolete satellites or spacecraft fragments.
 Since large-sized debris objects in orbit provide a potential source for tens of thousands of fragments in the future, ADR efforts focus on objects with high mass and large cross-sectional areas, in densely populated regions, and at high altitudes; in this instance, retired satellites and rocket bodies are a priority.
-Other practical advancements toward space debris removal include missions like RemoveDEBRIS and End-of-Life Service (ELS-d).
+Other practical advancements toward space debris removal include missions like RemoveDEBRIS, ClearSpace-1, and End-of-Life Service (ELS-d).

 Growing urgency

-The previous reduced state of regulation and mitigation on space debris and rocket fuel emissions is aggravating the Earth’s stratosphere through collisions and ozone depletion, increasing the risk for spacecraft health through its lifetime.
+The previous reduced state of regulation and mitigation on space debris and rocket fuel emissions is aggravating the Earth's stratosphere through collisions and ozone depletion, increasing the risk for spacecraft health through its lifetime.